totalspectrum/spin2cpp/doc/basic.md

 Throws an error which may be caught by a caller's `try`/`catch` block.
 If none of our callers has established a `try` / `catch` block, the program is ended.
 To avoid ending the program, use `throwifcaught` instead.

-The argument to `throw` may be of any type.
-Programmers should beware of mixing different types, as the `try` / `catch` block generally needs to know what type of value it should expect to receive.
+The argument to `throw` must (for now) be an integral type.
+Earlier versions of FlexBASIC allowed other types, but this is deprecated and a warning will be issued.

 Example:
 ```